symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 **Adding a new cosignatory**

-Suddenly, Alice and Bob want to add Carol as a cosignatory of the multisig account, to achieve 2-of-3 cosignatures required.
+Suddenly, Alice and Bob want to add Carol as a cosignatory of the multisig account to achieve 2-of-3 cosignatures required.

 .. figure:: ../../resources/images/guides-accounts-multisig-2-of-3.png
         :align: center